 The Bosch Track Saw Kit (with Plunge Action) can provide precision cuts and great power.
 It can deliver the same quality with such power as a table saw to cut wood and wood-based sheet goods, including plywood and laminated particle boards.

 You can adjust the track-guidance system for plunge cuts and end-to-end cuts with precision.
 While cutting, this track saw maintain a constant speed to achieve the most precise cuts.

-This track saw features lock-off mechanism, a spindle lock, a swivelling hose port, overload protection, and has a single pivot point for bevel and non-bevel cuts (-1° to +47° cuts).
+This track saw features a lock-off mechanism, a spindle lock, a swiveling hose port, overload protection, and has a single pivot point for bevel and non-bevel cuts (-1° to +47° cuts).
 Sawdust will not be a problem because this track saw kit allows efficient dust extraction.